-B. Location of Parking Facilities:
+E. Location of Parking Facilities:

 The parking and loading facilities that are required by these regulations shall be provided on the same lot or premises with the structure or land use they are to serve.
 If a lot cannot accommodate the required parking facilities, the board may grant off-site parking.
+Parking to the rear or side of buildings is encouraged.

-C. Parking Specifications:
+F. Parking Specifications:

 - Parking and loading facilities shall be designed to provide for safe circulation of vehicular and pedestrian traffic within the parking area and in relation to adjacent streets. - 2.
 Parking and loading facilities shall be laid out so that vehicles shall enter and leave the public street or right-of-way only at the approved entrances and exits. - 3.
 All parking spaces in parking areas of more than twenty-five (25) cars and all loading spaces shall be so located that vehicles entering or leaving such spaces do not block any entrance drive to the parking facility within twenty (20) feet of any street. - 4.
-Any area of one hundred (100) square feet or more in a parking lot that is not required for a parking space, loading space, aisle, driveway, or walkway shall be landscaped.
-In every parking area, at least one (1) tree shall be provided for each ten (10) parking spaces provided in said parking area.
-The trees shall be distributed over the entire parking lot.
-Where possible, end islands shall be large enough to accommodate deciduous shade trees.
-In general, there shall not be more than ten (10) contiguous parking spaces without separation by a landscaped area, suitably planted.
+Any area of one hundred (100) square feet or more in a parking lot that is not required for a parking space, loading space, aisle, driveway, or walkway shall be landscaped. - 5.
+Provisions shall be made to prevent vehicles from overhanging any walkway and from damaging trees or other landscaping materials. - 6.

-- 5. Provisions shall be made to prevent vehicles from overhanging any walkway and from damaging trees or other landscaping materials.
-If a parking lot abuts a street line, a landscaped strip at least ten (10) feet by five (5) feet wide shall be provided on the interior side of the property line to prevent encroachment on the street or any sidewalk.
-A sidewalk within the right-of-way may be required by the Commission if, in its opinion, circumstances warrant such facility. - 6.
 Off street parking must provide for handicapped parking in conformance with ADA regulations.
-Each space must be as a minimum, one handicapped parking space for up to twenty-five (25) spaces and one handicapped parking space for each twenty-five (25) additional spaces. - 7.
-Dimensions of parking spaces and aisles shall be at least as follows:
+Each space must be as a minimum, one handicapped parking space for up to twenty-five (25) spaces and one (1) handicapped parking space for each twenty-five (25) additional spaces.

+7. Dimensions of parking spaces and aisles shall be at least as follows:

-Width of space: nine (9) feet or ten (10) feet if adjacent to wall or Width of handicapped space: fifteen (15) feet with additional 6-foologated on right side of vehicle's approach to the space. hatch aisle Length of space: 18 feet Width of Aisle Two-way One-way If spaces are at an angle of 80 degrees or more to the aisle.
+Width of space: nine (9) feet or ten (10) feet if adjacent to wall or column.
+Width of handicapped space: fifteen (15) feet with additional 6-foot-wide cross hatch aisle located on right side of vehicle's approach to the space.
+Length of space: 18 feet Width of Aisle Two-way One-way If spaces are at an angle of 80 degrees or more to the aisle.
 24 feet 24 feet If spaces are at an angle of 70 degrees to 79 degrees to the aisle.
-20 feet 19 feet If spaces are at an angle of 60 degrees to 69 degrees to the aisle.
+20 feet 19 fee If spaces are at an angle of 60 degrees to 69 degrees to the aisle.
 20 feet 18 feet If spaces are at an angle of 40 degrees to 59 degrees to the aisle.
 20 feet 13 feet If spaces are at an angle of less than 40 degrees to the aisle.
-20 feet 12 feet a.
-Full loading space ......
-12 feet x 45 feet b.
-One-half loading space ......
-12 feet x 22.5 feet
+20 feet 12 feet